caltechlibrary/newt/newt.1.md

 **newt** is a developer tool.
-It can set up and run your Newt application during development.  **newt** supports the "config", "check", "model", "generate", "run" and "ws" actions.
+It can set up and run your Newt application during development.  **newt** supports the "config", "check", "model", "generate", and "run" actions.
 The "config" command is used when you are starting a Newt Project.
 It is an interactive command prompting for various choices regarding the application you want to create.